acquia/next-acms/README.md

-# next-acms
-ACMS with fully or progressively decoupled front-end

 # Next.js for Acquia CMS

 This is a starter template for building a headless site powered by [Acquia CMS](https://www.acquia.com/products/drupal-cloud/acquia-cms) and [Next.js](https://nextjs.org).